What is Non-Destructive Testing (NDT)?

 In general, ENDs provide less precise information about the state of the variable that is being measured than destructive tests.
 However, since it does not involve the destruction of the inspected part, in many cases it is the only inspection option, for example in sectors such as the automotive sector where it is necessary to inspect 100% of the manufactured parts, or inspect welds or pipes in sectors such as petrochemicals.

 In the fascinating world of machining and welding, non-destructive testing plays a fundamental role in ensuring the integrity of manufactured parts.
 These tests allow for the detection of possible hidden defects without compromising the quality of the material, thus avoiding costly errors and potential structural failures.
 However, the importance of non-destructive testing is not limited solely to defect detection but also extends to the rigorous process of accuracy in CNC machining.
 In this sense, the implementation of non-destructive techniques contributes to ensuring that specified tolerances and measurements are met precisely and reliably.
 Precision in machining is a paramount requirement in the industry, and by combining it with the application of non-destructive testing, an integral approach is achieved that guarantees quality and reliability in the production of components and structures.
-Moreover, to carry out these tests accurately and efficiently, it is essential to have high-quality and precision measuring instruments.
-These instruments allow for precise measurements of dimensions, tolerances, and material properties, which are essential for evaluating the quality of the parts and ensuring compliance with required standards.
+Furthermore, to carry out these tests accurately and efficiently, it is crucial to have high-quality and precise measuring instruments, which play a crucial role in the metrology room.
+This metrology room becomes the heart of the inspection, ensuring that the parts meet the required standards.

 Welding Non Destructive Testing